To attain the Insecticide Free achievement, farms must have not used any insecticides on their property for 12 months.

 Insecticides are any chemical that kill insects and their eggs and larvae through ingestion, inhalation, body covering or a combination of these.
 Organic insecticides are derived from plants which naturally produce their own protection like tobacco plants.
 Insecticides where a breakthrough in Agriculture in the 1940’s and lead to significant increases in yields, helped prevent stored food from spoiling and increased the overall quality of these foods.

-By labelling farms produce with Insecticide Free, customers can support these farmers and help stop the loss of insect species before we do irreversibledamage to our planet’s insect population and diversity.
+By labelling farms produce with Insecticide Free, customers can support farmers who haven't used insecticides on their farm and help stop the loss of insect species before we do irreversible damage to our planet’s insect population and diversity.